 At Prosper Capital, we keep the risk of investment at a minimum.
 We provide quarterly updates on all our properties, have in house management you can trust, and are always here to answer questions you might have.

 Not only are we transparent, but we also come with extensive knowledge about the area.
-We have a tested list of contractors that we work with, as well as a skilled in house team to maintain properties in the Cincinnati area.
+We have a tested list of contractors that we work with, as well as a skilled in-house team to maintain properties in the Cincinnati area.
 Our management team keeps up to date on market rents, popular rental periods, and connects on a personal level with tenants.

 Each of our deals have their own timeline, but we typically start monthly distributions within 90 days of acquisition.
-We acquire properties that are already functional, and do value-add projects to increase the existing profits.
+We acquire properties that are already functional, and start value-add projects to increase the existing profits.

 In real estate, NOI calculates the profitability of a rental property by simply taking the gross income and subtracting operating expenses.
 Investors use NOI solely to judge a building’s ability to generate revenue and profit.